ooseni/alx-low_level_programming/0x00-hello_world/README.md

         	.
 Example: if the C file is main.c, the output file should be main.s

 3. This creates a script that compiles a C file and creates an executable named cisfun.

+4. This creates a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

+    Use the function puts
+    You are not allowed to use printf
+    Your program should end with the value 0